asdf-vm/asdf/docs/plugins/create.md

 conditionally override the shim's specified executable path, otherwise return the default path specified by the shim.

+**Description**

+Get the executable path for the specified version of the tool.

+**Implementation Details**

+- Must print a string with the relative executable path.
+- Conditionally override the shim's specified executable path, otherwise return the default path specified by the shim.

 ```shell
 Usage:
   plugin/bin/exec-path <install-path> <command> <executable-path>